 When we first learned about Custodian, I tried to find the ‘dirt’ on them – but I couldn’t find any!

-Both Wayne and Melissa come from low income farming families and their parents were conservative with money.
+Both Wayne and Melissa come from low-income farming families and their parents were conservative with money.

-Wayne says, “I learnt at a young age not to waste money and to save for what I wanted.
+Wayne says, “I learned at a young age not to waste money and to save for what I wanted.
 At 23, I inherited some money and decided to buy a house so I wasn’t wasting my money on rent.
 In the early years, I rented out the rooms to help pay the mortgage.
 I paid it off in eleven years.”

-Melissa also learnt valuable lessons from her father’s attitude to money.
+Melissa also learned valuable lessons from her father’s attitude to money.
 “Dad was very cautious with money and every week he’d balance the books.
 He inherited the farm from his father and never borrowed money, believing if you couldn’t afford to pay for something out of your savings, you went without.
 While my attitude to investment and debt is different today, I saved when I was young and believe in living within your means.
-Budgeting is second nature to me and I reconcile our income and expenditure weekly,”she explains.
-“I also have two brothers: one is heavily into shares and the other one is into property.”
+Budgeting is second nature to me and I reconcile our income and expenditure weekly,” she explains.
+“I also have two brothers: one is heavily into shares and the other one is into a property.”
 Melissa adds, “I have some shares which I bought when I was single.
 I also salary sacrificed money into superannuation when I was single, but not now.
 The government has too much control of the rules and regulations.
 I’d much rather invest in property.
-Other than that, before investing in property, we had some interest bearing deposits.”
+Other than that, before investing in property, we had some interest-bearing deposits.”

 The best part of our journey has been to finally say we’ve started securing a financially independent retirement.